ClaireGMIT/ProgrammingProjectNOV2019/README.md

 ## 13. 11Dec2019
 Looked into sqlite to combine random variables into one table.
 Was able to create a dataframe for two variables.
 Will look and continuing this for other variables.

+## 14. 11Dec2019 1
+Used dataframe code to create a dataframe using all variables which worked.
+But i wasn't able to to create plots of the data frame. i will also look more in depth into using the SQlite library.
+After this i can look at the relationship of the variables using KNN (lecture notes week 6).